 Wisdom and Eloquence by Robert Littlejohn and Charles T. Evans

-Trinity Academy has been blessed by the leadership of Dr. Robert Littlejohn for the last 13 years.
+Trinity Academy was blessed by the leadership of Dr. Robert Littlejohn from 2005-2018.
 Dr. Littlejohn co-authored Wisdom and Eloquence which is one of the more influential books within the classical, Christian education movement.
 If you wish to learn more about classical, Christian education we highly recommend his book.
 His vision and leadership have been instrumental in Trinity’s development as a leader in Classical, Christian education.
 We will miss him as he transitions to Texas to be closer to family.

 “…one of the best discussions in the neo-classical school movement.” – J. Johnson